King Features Syndicate: Animation, comic books, and licensing

-The comics imprint existed for a year-and-a-half, with titles cover-dated from August 1966 to December 1967.
+The comics imprint existed for a year and a half, with titles cover-dated from August 1966 to December 1967.
 When it ended, the books were picked up and continued by Gold Key Comics, Harvey Comics, and Charlton Comics.

 In 1967, Al Brodax, then the president of King Features, pitched The Beatles manager Brian Epstein on turning their hit song "Yellow Submarine" into an animated movie.
-The film was widely considered to be the first animated film for adult audiences.
+The film was widely considered to be the first animated film for adult audiences, despite its G-rating in United States.

 In addition to extensive merchandising and licensing of such iconic characters as Betty Boop, Felix the Cat, and Popeye, King Features has diversified to handle popular animation and TV characters (from "Kukla, Fran and Ollie" and "Howdy Doody" to "Mr. Bill" and "Mr. Magoo"), plus publicly displayed, life-sized art sculptures — "CowParade", "Guitarmania" and "The Trail of the Painted Ponies."
 King Features also represents David and Goliath, an apparel and accessories line popular with teenagers.

 King Features additionally licenses outdoor apparel brand PURENorway, Moomins, Icelandic lifestyle brand Tulipop, ringtone character Crazy Frog and South Korean animated character PUCCA.

 As a sales tool, the King Features design team created colorful strip sample folders resembling movie press kits.
 With rising paper costs and the downsizing of newspapers, the comic-strip arena became increasingly competitive, and by 2002, King salespeople were making in-person pitches to 1,550 daily newspapers across America.
 King was then receiving more than 6,000 strip submissions each year, yet it accepted only two or three annually.
 Interviewed in 2002 by Catherine Donaldson-Evans of Fox News, Kennedy commented: